The Australian Centre for Financial Studies (ACFS) is a public-interest research centre within theMonash Business School.

 To be recognised internationally as the pre-eminent research centre for facilitating knowledge creation, knowledge transfer and thought leadership in the Australian financial sector.

 Code of Research Conduct

-Contracted research may be undertaken for industry partners.
-More commonly, we also conduct research for the purpose of generating public debate about issues of importance to the financial sector and the wider community.
+ACFS conducts independent research into issues related to the financial sector.
+Contracted research is undertaken for industry research partners, or for the purpose of informing public debate about issues of concern to the sector and the wider community.